West Hollywood Blondes: Reformation

-They were set to reunite for the debut of Total Nonstop Action Wrestling under their West Hollywood Blondes gimmick as the Rainbow Express with manager Joel Gertner, but Lodi suffered a neck injury and was replaced by Bruce.
+They were set to reunite for the debut of NWA Total Nonstop Action under their West Hollywood Blondes gimmick as the "Rainbow Express" with manager Joel Gertner, but Lodi suffered a neck injury and was replaced by Bruce.

 Lenny and Lodi both made appearances for World Wrestling Allstars later on in their careers.

-They would soon reunite in TNT Pro Wrestling in 2005–2006.
+They reunited in TNT Pro Wrestling in 2005 and 2006.